lofeodo/SudokuSolver/README.md

 This app solves sudokus that have a dimension $n^2 \times n^2$ where $n \in \mathbf{R}^+$ (e.g. a typical sudoku is 9x9, $n = 3$).

-The application uses a tree recursion algorithm  to generate all possible solutions at a given position and continues until a generated board is completely full.
+The application uses a tree recursion algorithm  to generate all possible solutions at a given position and continues until a generated board is completely full (solved).
 The algorithm backtracks if the generated board is invalid.
+If the algorithm does not manage to generate a complete board, then the sudoku input did not have a solution.

 # How to use